Sweatr

 5. Match to aid stations.
 Gels are easier to take when you can wash them down immediately with water.

-6. Practice every long run.
+6. Practise every long run.
 Your race-day plan should not be the first time you've tested this.

 Gel products referenced: SiS Beta Fuel, Maurten Gel 100, High5 Energy Gel, Precision Fuel & Hydration.
 Nutritional values vary between products — always check the label.